At a young age of 27, Goitsemang Majaga, owns a college and has developed software for government ministries and private companies in the country.

 In 2014 I was funded by the Ministry of Youth to develop software and I exhibited at the 2014 BOCCIM (Business Botswana) Northern Trade Fair where I got position two.

-This inspired me to continue and in 2015 at the same Trade fair we got positions one and two under categories Small Medium and Micro Enterprise and Software Development respectively.
+This inspired me to continue and in 2015 at the same Trade fair we got positions one and two under categories Small Medium and Micro Enterprise and Software Development respectively, some of my clasmates were also able to obtain an electrician certification in chicago il and grow from their.

 The idea to have a college was influenced by the BOCCIM success.